Mukesh0996/tenor/README.md

 ## Available Components

-[`Carousel`](https://github.com/Mukesh0996/tenor/tree/main/src/Components/Carousel) - Used this wrapping component to implement carousel effect for the Trending Gifs.
+[`Carousel`](https://github.com/Mukesh0996/tenor/tree/main/src/Components/Carousel) - Used it as a wrapping component to create a carousel effect for the Trending Gifs.

-[`FeaturedGifs`](https://github.com/Mukesh0996/tenor/tree/main/src/Components/FeaturedGifs) - Utilised this component to display the top 20 featured Gifs.
-Implemented scrolling in this component when the scroll reaches the end of the page.
-New HTTP request is sent to the Tenor server to fetch additional featured gifs.
-Each HTTP request will fetch 20 gifs which will be shown in the UI.
-Implmented this functionality learning and using `IntersectionObserver API` in the component.
+[`FeaturedGifs`](https://github.com/Mukesh0996/tenor/tree/main/src/Components/FeaturedGifs) - Used this component to show the top 20 featured GIFs with infinite scrolling.
+When the scroll reaches the component's end, it sends a new HTTP request to the Tenor server to load 20 more GIFs into the UI.
+This was achieved by incorporating the `IntersectionObserver API` into the component.

 [`Header`](https://github.com/Mukesh0996/tenor/tree/main/src/Components/Header) - Component represents the header section of this application.